About the inevitable in our transit through life. Our life is a journey, which begins and ends. Surfing and kitesurfing – a road.

-His shoulder after going through a delicate surgical operation is stabilized with a metal plate and a series of metal screws, and although the injury was the worst of his career, McNamara was informed that if he started doing rehabilitation immediately, he could be back in the water, lowering loas again in about six months.
+His shoulder after going through a delicate surgical operation is stabilized with a metal plate and a series of metal screws, and although the injury was the worst of his career, McNamara was informed that if he started doing rehabilitation immediately, he could be back in the water again in about six months.

-The medical team that handled the Garret case thought that it was better not to try to repair the nerve and only give it time to see if it recovered by itself.
+The medical team that handled the Garrett case thought that it was better not to try to repair the nerve and only give it time to see if it recovered by itself.

 There was a chance that McNamara’s shoulder would not fit again for surfing.
 After a one-hour procedure, McNamara’s left arm was tied into a pulley system.
 The machine kept its arm in a constant state of movement and helped slow the growth of scar tissue.

-The pain was endless during the first three months but the prolonged recovery managed to recover shoulder and arm, although it had a price: it also changed Garret’s point of view on surfing.
-“For the first time in my life, I did not have this monkey I needed to catch waves,” said McNamara.
+The pain was endless during the first three months but the prolonged recovery managed to recover shoulder and arm, although it had a price: it also changed Garrett’s point of view on surfing.
+“For the first time in my life, I did not have this need to catch waves,” said McNamara.